Ninja-Squad/ninja-squad.github.com/_posts/2018-03-28-angular-cli-6.0.md

 Webpack has released the 4.0 version: you can read more about it on https://medium.com/webpack/webpack-4-released-today-6cdb994702d4.

-TL;DR: Webpack 4 is faster, should be smarter for bundling common parts of the application, a new option (`sideEffects`) will help to have a better tree-shaking, and adds WebAssembly support.
+TL;DR: Webpack 4 is faster, should be smarter for bundling common parts of the application, has a new option (`sideEffects`) that will help to have a better tree-shaking, and adds WebAssembly support.

 The Angular CLI team has done an awesome job and integrated Webpack 4 right away in the CLI, and it brings some nice improvements on build times and bundle sizes.